Kobayashi2501/navier-stokes-global-regularity/README.md

 **Theoretical Partner:** ChatGPT
 **Email:** dollops2501@icloud.com

-> 🧭 **Authorship Policy:**
+> 🧭 **Policy:**
-> This project is open to **collaboration or authorship transfer** if a researcher can rigorously formalize or publish it.
+> This project is open to collaboration or authorship transfer.
+> If you can rigorously formalize, publish, or expand this framework, you're welcome.
-> The aim is not credit, but progress.
+> The aim is shared progress—not credit.

 ---

 ## ⚖️ License

-MIT License — open for use, verification, and extension.
+MIT License — free for research, testing, and extension.
-Please cite this repository or paper if helpful.
+Please cite or link this repository if useful in your work.

 👉 [日本語版READMEはこちら](README_ja.md)